dpwiese/personal-website/content/posts/adaptive-mimo-python.md

 5. An upper bound on the observability index is known.

 In what follows we will verify that these requirements are satisfied, select a suitable reference model, define the control filters and finally assembled these various pieces resulting in the completed controller.
+These requirements are not particularly stringent, and do not require much information about the plant to verify.
+**The resulting controller is not dependent on the particulars of the plant, so long as it satisfied the above requirements.**

 ## Evaluate System Transmission Zeros